Learn how to enable Lost Mode in Kandji to help you locate misplaced devices

 - An interactive map displaying the device's location based on longitude and latitude received by Kandji.

-- A street address obtained from those coordinates, with a "copy-to-clipboard" link for easy sharing.
+- A street address is obtained from those coordinates, with a "copy-to-clipboard" link for easy sharing.

 - A link to Apple Maps (which opens the Apple Maps website on non-Apple devices).